 Critical Thinking with AI: 3 Approaches

 Critical thinking, a crucial skill for our students’ career success, involves analyzing information, evaluating its reliability, and making judgments based on it.
 However, mastering critical thinking requires a deep understanding of the qualities of what we are evaluating and the criteria appropriate to the evaluation of those qualities (Paul, 1993).
-Without knowing why and how we are thinking critically, we risk falling into the trap of bias and faulty thinking (Nelson, 2024).
+Without knowing why and how we are thinking critically, we risk falling into the trap of subjective reactions, personal preferences, or “guesses,” which may be subject to bias and faulty thinking (Nelson, 2024).

-As an expert in both content and critical thinking in your field or industry, you are likely to identify the shortcomings of generative AI (AI) outputs easily.
-However, as novices students are more likely to struggle to notice patterns, gaps, assumptions, and errors in thinking (Nelson, 2024).
+As an expert in content and critical thinking in your field or industry, you will likely quickly identify the shortcomings of generative AI (AI) outputs.
+However, novice students are more likely to struggle to notice patterns, gaps, assumptions, and errors in thinking (Nelson, 2024).
 Students may shortcut the AI output review process if they lack a critical thinking framework to apply.
-A 2024 research study found that while AI use for research reduced cognitive load and simplified answer-finding for university students, AI use weakened reasoning and reduced in the depth of engagement that comes with searching through diverse sources and critically evaluating them (Stadler, Bannert, & Sailer, 2024).
+A 2024 research study found that while AI use for research reduced cognitive load and simplified answer-finding for university students, AI use weakened reasoning and reduced the depth of engagement that comes with searching through diverse sources and critically evaluating them (Stadler, Bannert & Sailer, 2024).

 How can AI be used to foster rather than replace students’ critical thinking?
-The answer may lie in providing worked examples demonstrating the steps of critical thinking.
-This approach uses AI not as an answer tool but a thinking process tool.
-Making the critical thinking process visible using AI can also show students its capabilities and weaknesses as a tool that predicts but cannot “think” critically (MIT Horizon, 2024).
+One idea is to provide worked examples using AI that demonstrate the steps of critical thinking.
+This approach uses AI not as an answer tool but as a thinking process tool.
+Making the critical thinking process visible and explicit using AI can also show students its capabilities and weaknesses as a tool that predicts but cannot “think” critically (MIT Horizon, 2024).

 See 3 different analogies for promoting critical thinking with AI in your classroom:

-- The Navigator’s Map: This approach involves analyzing an AI output by observing its details and then comparing it with a reliable outside source.
+- The Navigator’s Map: Analyze an AI output by observing its details, then compare it with a reliable outside source, such as a trusted textbook, article, or website.
 In this analogy, an AI output is the map being tested or reviewed, the AI user is the journeyer, and the terrain or geographical space is the verified or credible source against which the AI output is compared.

-- The Sculptor’s Stone: This approach involves establishing quality criteria and then iteratively improving an AI output by refining it to meet specific criteria, specifications, requirements, or standards.
+- The Sculptor’s Stone: Establish quality criteria and then iteratively improve an AI output by refining it to meet specific criteria, specifications, requirements, or standards.
 In this analogy, the AI user is the sculptor, the AI output is the stone, and AI prompts are the tools that “chisel” the stone to become the desired sculpture.

-- The Gardener’s Tree: This approach involves generating ideas, making connections between them, and extending them into broader applications.
+- The Gardener’s Tree: Based on the ICE model (Smith & Johnson, 2023), this approach invites students to generate ideas, make connections between them, and then extend them into specific/real-world/hyper-local applications.
 In this analogy, the AI user is the gardener, the initial AI outputs are the seeds, the connections made between ideas are the roots and branches, and the extended or specific applications of these ideas are the blossoms and fruits.

 The Navigator’s Map: Observe, Question, Compare (OQC)